Is Bogota safe for travelers?

 This idea should be doubly noted for Colombia.
 Colombians have a saying: “No dar papaya” (Don’t give papaya).

-Essentially, it means that you shouldn’t have something “sweet” out in the open (a phone, computer, watch, etc.) that would make you a target.
+Essentially, it means that you shouldn’t have something “sweet” out in the open (a phone, computer, watch, etc.) that’d make you a target.

 In November 2019 protesters took to the streets of the Colombian capital, Bogotá, frustrated by the slow rollout of the 2016 peace deal with the FARC rebels, which resulted in protests against the government.